 Companies are making billions of dollars a year from people who set New Year’s resolutions that have to do with their health.

 Make exercise a daily habit with the Minute Rule

-If you’re trying to drop a few pounds in 2018 — or just get healthier in general — money expert Clark Howard wants you to know that it doesn’t have to cost a lot of money.
+If you’re trying to drop a few pounds this year — or just get healthier in general — money expert Clark Howard wants you to know that it doesn’t have to cost a lot of money.

 In fact, Clark says the “Minute Rule” helped him lose weight as a teenager without even signing up for a gym membership.

 “The first day I got out and ran one minute.
 The next day I ran two minutes.
 I ran every day, rain or shine.
 The next day three minutes, then four and five.
 Within a year, I was doing long-distance running,” Clark said.

 He built up endurance and a habit one minute at a time — and his only cost was a pair of running shoes.